-Kubernetes is a combination of Pods, Replication Controllers, Replica Sets, Services and Deployments, where Pod is a group of co-located containers; the atomic unit of deployment.
-In Mesos, Application Group models dependencies as a tree of groups.
+- Application Definition Kubernetes is a combination of Pods, Replication Controllers, Replica Sets, Services, and Deployments, where Pod is a group of co-located containers; the atomic unit of deployment.
+In Mesos, the Application Group models dependencies as a tree of groups.
 Components are started in dependency order.

-In Kubernetes, Pods are exposed through a Service, which can be a load balancer.
-In Mesos, application can be reached through Mesos-DNS, which can act as a basic load balancer.
+- Load Balancing In Kubernetes, Pods are exposed through a Service, which can be a load balancer.
+In Mesos, applications can be reached through Mesos-DNS, which can act as a basic load balancer.

 In Mesos, a Marathon container can use persistent volumes, but such volumes are local to the node where they are created, so the container must always run on that node.
-To cater around this, experimental flocker integration supports persistent volumes that are not local to one node.
+To cater to this, an experimental flocker integration supports persistent volumes that are not local to one node.

-The networking model of the Kubernetes lets any pod communicate with other pods and with any service.
+- Networking The networking model of the Kubernetes lets any pod communicate with other pods and with any service.
 The model requires two networks (one for pods, the other for services).
-However neither network needs to be reachable from outside the cluster.
+However, neither network needs to be reachable from outside the cluster.
 The most practical way of meeting this requirement is to deploy an overlay network on the cluster nodes.